don’t feel like reading all this? here are my top recommendations

 - sleeping sickness from tsetse flies

-- some encounters are just plain revolting, like leeches, or poisonous, like scorpions or snakes.
+- Some encounters are just plain revolting, like leeches, or poisonous, like scorpions or snakes.

-Many of these illnesses can debilitate you for life – or worse.
 Having slept outside in many countries where these critters are common, I can’t bring myself to travel without serious protection.
-To me, that means a mosquito net, mosquito net clothing, or at the very least some kind of mosquito repellent.
+To me, that means a mosquito net for travel, mosquito spray, or at the very least, some kind of mosquito-repellent clothing.

-Name | Image | Weight | Size | Details | Buy |
+Image | Description | Buy | |

-Kamp-Rite Insect Protection System | 3.5 lb/1.58kg w/o tent rain cover | 4-5lb/1.8-2.3kg with cover | L84 x W28 x H40 inches/ 213 x 7 x 101cm | Packed ∅: 14" x 6"/35.5 x 15cm | Free-standing with side zipper entrance and waterproof floor.
+Kamp-Rite Insect Protection System | Free-standing with side zipper entrance and waterproof floor.
 Can attach to military-style cots.
 Aluminum poles and rain cover make it suitable for outdoor use.
 No See Um-proof. | Buy Now! | |

-SansBug Pop-Up Freestanding Mosquito Net | 2.5 lb/1.13kg | L86 x W32 x H59 inches/218 x 81 x 150cm | 4-way folded: 20"/51 x 2.5cm ∅ | 3-way folded: 26" x 1" deep/66 x 2.5cm | Instant mosquito tent.
-Freestanding, colorful, practical.
+SansBug Pop-Up Freestanding Mosquito Net | Instant mosquito tent.
+Freestanding, colorful, and practical.
 Keeps out mosquitoes and smaller bugs.
-You MUST read the instructions before folding/unfolding or it can hit you (and you might break it)! | Buy Now! | |
+You MUST read the instructions before folding/unfolding, or it can hit you (and you might break it)! | Buy Now! | |

-Even Naturals Premium Mosquito Net | 14 oz/0.4 kg | L80 x W39 x H80 inches/203 x 99 x 203cm | Packed: 9.8 x 4.7"/25 x 12cm | Also comes in double bed mosquito net; 225 Mesh | Free hanging kit with 6 screw hooks; 6 plastic plugs and cord.
+Even Naturals Premium Mosquito Net | Free hanging kit with 6 screw hooks, 6 plastic plugs, and a cord.
 Carrying pouch and ebook with tips on how to use nets.
 Machine washable.
 Side opening.
 Smallest "no seeums" might get through. | Buy Now! | |

-FIRINER Camping Hammock with Rain Fly Tarp and Mosquito Net Tent Tree Straps | 22 oz/ 633g | Hammock Size: 114 x 55 inch | Rain Fly Size: 122 x 122 inch, Length x Width: 90.5 x 82.7 inch | A mosquito net that attaches to a tree.
+FIRINER Camping Hammock with Rain Fly Tarp and Mosquito Net Tent Tree Straps | A mosquito net that attaches to a tree.
 Tree straps were also included, but they were rather short.
 Great for getting off the ground and keeping pests and rain out. | Buy Now! |

 A mosquito net also keeps other critters out, like creepy crawlies or falling geckoes.
 I wouldn’t dream of traveling without one when heading to warm, humid places.

 The most effective and best travel mosquito nets should have a close mesh – and please check the specs to see if they are No See Um-proof.
+The term No See Um-proof just means it is designed to keep small insects (no-see-ums) out.

-While cotton may seem more natural, it collects dampness and weighs more than a synthetic fiber so I’d opt for the polyester-type nets.
+While cotton may seem more natural, it collects dampness and weighs more than a synthetic fiber so I’d opt for polyester-type nets.

 There are many kinds of nets – a bug net for bed use, a portable mosquito net or a mosquito net tent.

-The best travel mosquito net for bed protection
+The best travel mosquito net for beds

 This plain foldable and portable mosquito net is an inexpensive product that will do what is required of it: keep mosquitoes out.